kubernetes-sigs/gateway-api/site-src/guides/listener-set.md

 # ListenerSet

+???+ info "Extended Support Feature: ListenerSet"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 ListenerSets allow teams to define ports, hostnames, and TLS certificates in separate resources rather than cramming everything into one giant Gateway object which has a limit of 64 listeners.
 This enables a delegated management model suitable for high-scale, multi-tenant environments.